IRA Restrictions – A Guide To Your Best IRA

 Restrictions

-Bottom Line – The Roth is very good for young people who have earned income – assuming they don’t change the law.
-It’s a pretty safe bet that tax rates will rise so if they don’t change the rules, a Roth is a great vehicle for young tax payers.
+Bottom line – The Roth is very good for young people who have earned income – assuming they don’t change the law.
+It’s a pretty safe bet that tax rates will rise so if they don’t change the rules a Roth is a great vehicle for young tax payers.
+Some experts say that the best IRA investments for Roth accounts tap into long-term growth – and that means equity growth.
+Something for you to consider Pilgrim.

-Having said that, I’d max out on the tax deductible traditional IRA and then turn to a Roth.
+Having said that, I’d max out on the tax-deductible traditional IRA and then turn to a Roth.
 I’d rather have a tax deduction in the hand than a promise by the government for future benefits.
+But that’s just me and my situation could be different from yours.
+I suggest you speak with your own tax expert before deciding.
 Keep in mind that any amount you contribute to a traditional IRA reduces the amount you can contribute to a Roth.

 SIMPLE IRA

-If you have a business with 100 employees or less, a SIMPLE IRA might be a great fit.
-They are easier and cheaper than 401(k) plans.
+If you are in business for yourself with 100 employees or less, a SIMPLE IRA might be a great fit.
+They are easier and cheaper than 401k plans.
+Typically, if the employee makes a contribution, the employer has to match it (up to 3% of pay).

 Restrictions

-Either your employer offers this plan or she doesn’t.
+Either the employer offers this plan or she doesn’t.
 You usually can’t force the issue.

 SEP IRA